instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ## The "Christ University" Survival Guide: Where to Live?

 For Christites, location is everything.
 You want to be close enough to wake up at 8:00 AM but far away enough to escape the campus noise.

+> **Studying at Christ University?** Most of the Koramangala and SG Palya properties listed here are within a short commute of the Central Campus.

 ### 1. The "Back Gate" Advantage (SG Palya)